 One day, a video-maker known as Master WGS saw the avalanche of Pokémon Abridged Series on YouTube, and set a personal goal: make one that was actually funny.
 Several who watched the Pilot assured Master WGS that he had succeeded, and as a result, his series has gone on for over 20 episodes.
 Most of the humor relies on retelling episodes from the first season with Alternate Character Interpretations (eg, Ash Ketchum going from naive to Too Dumb to Live), even to the extent where the Pokémon themselves speak English instead of Pokémon Speak.
 Constant homages to other Pokémon media, such as the video games, are also made.While working on the fifth episode, Master WGS started allowing friends, such as Dark Bomber Kid and Xerostyle, to assist with the series.
 Eventually, they formed a team named "PokemonAbridgedFTW," which later changed to, "Box of Danger."
 Their current name was derived from a scene in the 11th PTAS episode where Team Rocket obtained a box labeled "DANGER" from a general store.
-As a result of their original You Tube channel getting banned, Box of Danger started their own website, which will also contain abridged series of other anime.Not to be mistaken for 1KidsEntertainment's Pokémon The 'Bridged Series.
+As a result of their original You Tube channel getting banned, Box of Danger started their own website, which also contains abridged series of other anime.Not to be mistaken for 1KidsEntertainment's Pokémon The 'Bridged Series.

 This work provides examples of: